tillchen/blog/_posts/2020-03-29-Design-Patterns.md

 ## The Decorator Pattern

-1. The open-closed principle: classes should be open for extension, but closed for modification.
+1. **The open-closed principle**: classes should be open for extension, but closed for modification.

 2. Decorators have the same supertype as the object they decorate.